any-docs/css/content/reference/values/progress/index.md

 ### Combining `progress()` with other functions and custom properties

-Because `progress()` only ever returns a unitless value between `0` and `1`, it is common to combine it with another math function such as {{cssxref("calc()")}} to output the value and units you want.
+Because `progress()` only ever returns a unitless value between `0` and `1`, it is common to combine it with another math function such as `calc()` to output the value and units you want.
 You can also use [CSS custom properties](/reference/properties/--*) inside `progress()` functions — this makes sense, as you'll often want to set the same values in multiple places, and/or base them on custom properties set via JavaScript.

 The following example calculates what percentage the viewport width is between a minimum width of `320px` and a maximum width of `1200px`.
 The `calc()` function is used to multiply the `progress()` return value by `600px` to convert it into a pixel value that will half of the viewport width's progress value between `320px` and `1200px`.